 I went out for dinner twice last week, which is about average.
 One time was a Chipotle dinner date with my freshman roommate, and the other time was a 21st birthday celebration at a local spot called Carburritos.
 I got a sweet potato and black bean rice bowl at Carburritos which was so good– I would’ve snapped a picture but the thought didn’t even cross my mind when I was there.
 I had leftovers from both nights.

 I cooked two big “real” meals with enough for leftovers, which is also pretty typical.
 I was craving pasta, so when I invited a ravioli-loving friend over for dinner on Monday night, I made Trader Joe’s Four Cheese Ravioli with my favorite healthy alfredo sauce

 I used Trader Joe’s four-cheese blend in the sauce and that sauce, with the four cheese ravioli, was heavenly.
 The pictures don’t do it justice, but if I could repeat this meal right this second, I absolutely would.
 I had leftover sauce, so I cooked up some organic penne that I had in my “pantry” and finished it off for lunch the next day.

-I picked up a rotisserie chicken from Whole Foods one day, which I ate with roasted veggies the night I bought it
+I picked up a rotisserie chicken from Whole Foods one day, which I ate with roasted veggies on the night I bought it.

-And then the next night, I wasn’t in the mood for plain chicken so in about 20 minutes, I whipped up a batch of this quick Mexican quinoa, which was enough for four meals (three for me + one I shared with a friend).
+On then the next night, I wasn’t in the mood for plain chicken, so in about 20 minutes, I whipped up a batch of this quick Mexican quinoa.
+It made enough for four meals (three for me + one I shared with a friend).
 I added the rest of the shredded rotisserie chicken, which was a yummy addition.